-An evidence of learning task submitted after the due date, without an approved extension from the Course Coordinator, will be penalised.
-The standard penalty is the reduction of the mark allocated to the evidence of learning task by 5% of the maximum mark applicable for the evidence of learning task, for each working day or part working day that the evidence of learning task is late.
+An Evidence of Learning Task submitted after the due date, without an approved extension from the teacher, will be penalised.
+The standard penalty is the reduction of the mark allocated to the Evidence of Learning Task by 5% of the maximum mark applicable for the Evidence of Learning Task, for each working day or part working day that the task is late.
 Evidence of learning tasks submitted more than five working days after the due date are awarded zero marks.